sikmat/Data-Governance/README.md

 _A well-managed data catalog can be transformational for an organization.
 The effort to create and maintain one should not be understated.
 But, without a doubt, a data catalog is often the basis for delivering successful data governance and data management._

+## Case Study: Unlocking Data Silos With a Data Catalog

+### From Data to Insights

+Insight provides a deep understanding of something and is the ultimate positive manifestation of data.
+It has the highest value to an organization because it can support decisions and drive actions.

+Whether an organization uses insight to support decisions or drive actions is a choice.
+Most organizations will do some of both, but when insights are used primarily to drive action, the value of the underlying data is truly realized.
+Put another way, actionable data is the most valuable data to an organization.

+_If you can’t use your data to make better decisions and drive your organization forward, the data may just be worthless._

+Acquiring and applying insight from data means defining the following:

+- **Context**: Understanding the environment and objectives of the outcome
+- **Need**: Determining how insight will help to accomplish the objective
+- **Vision**: Having ideas about how insight will help and what that might look like in practice
+- **Outcome**: Specifying how insights will be adopted and success will be measured

+These dimensions can be used to answer questions such as:

+- What data is required?
+- Does the data exist?
+- Is it current?
+- Is it easily available?
+- What format is the data in?
+- What kind of data analysis is required?
+- How will the data be presented?

+_Converting data into insights is no easy task.
+It’s complicated and skilled work and relies on good quality data that is accessible.
+Those tasked with delivering insights often cite data quality, data volume, work effort, and integrating data from various sources as the top reasons that make it difficult and create a deterrent to adoption._

+## Data Analytics

+Data analysis is concerned with identifying a data set, examining it, and reporting on any findings.
+It’s a subset of data analytics and it typically focuses on what data from the past tells us.
+On the other hand, data analytics is a complete science that involves collecting, cleaning, organizing, storing, administering, and analyzing data.
+In addition to informing you about the past, it is also used to help project possibilities into the future.

+The similarity in terms and overall purpose should be noted, but understanding the difference is important.

+The source of data for analytics is one or a combination of the following:

+**First-party data**:  Data that an organization collects.
+**Second-party data**:  Data that is obtained from another organization.
+**Third-party data**:  Aggregated data obtained from a provider.

+Typical uses of contemporary data analytics tools and techniques include:

+- Vastly improved decision-making
+- Focused marketing campaigns
+- Understanding the competitive landscape
+- Designing more innovative products
+- Better customer service
+- Improved operations
+- Insights on customer behavior

+_Any organization that is serious about increasing the use of data for a wide range of business purposes must be ready to govern its data analytics capabilities.
+This includes policies and procedures, experienced talent, and a suite of contemporary software tools._

+## Data Monetization

+Unlike tangible assets such as inventory and property, data falls into the same category as assets such as copyrights and software.

+Without a process to place a price on a data set - called data valuation - the value of a given data set may be highly subjective and may differ considerably between the perspectives of team members.
+In fact, it’s possible for an organization to not fully appreciate the value of specific data sets.
+Without this knowledge, it’s much harder to take advantage of the opportunities such as business growth and operational excellence.

+When data provides an economic benefit to an organization, it's called data monetization.
+It’s a succinct, albeit cruder, way to generally consider the ultimate role of data in a for-profit enterprise.

+Data valuation, while generally recommended in larger enterprises, is a requirement for advanced data monetization such as selling or licensing data.

+Many ways exist to determine data valuation.
+Here is a brief summary of a few methods.

+- **Cost value method**:  Value is calculated by determining how much it costs to produce, store, and replace lost data.
+It’s a simple method and can be useful as a lightweight approach, but it is subjective and doesn’t necessarily account for the economic value that the data can produce.
+- **Market value approach**:  Value is calculated by researching how comparable data is being priced in the open market.
+It’s a great approach if market-based comparable data exists but doesn’t work for the vast number of data sets that are not traded.
+- **Economic value approach**:  Value is calculated by measuring the impact a data set has on the business’s bottom line.
+It’s a difficult approach because it may be nearly impossible to identify the specific value of the data relative to other contributors of value.
+- **With-and-without method**:  Value is calculated by quantifying the impact on cash flow if a data set needs to be replaced.
+Scenarios with and without the data are explored and the difference between cash flow is used to determine data value.
+Like others, this can be challenging to pinpoint the specific impact of a data set.

+Assuming your organization realizes that data is a strategic corporate asset, you must be intentional in how you manage that asset.
+Called _data asset management_, a business must know what data sets it has and understand their value.
+It must have a plan for utilization and a mechanism to measure return on investment.

+_For optimal data monetization, organizations must manage high-value data with the same priority and rigor (and maybe even more) that it treats its most important tangible assets._